CHEC High School

 Students follow a 32-week school calendar, attending classes on Mondays and Thursdays from 9:00 AM to 3:00 PM.
 On Mondays, they have the flexibility to wear attire of their choice, provided it adheres to the school’s guidelines.
 On Thursdays, students are required to wear their professional uniform from Flynn O’Hara, fostering a polished and professional learning environment.

 On Mondays, all students will participate in International Studies and Entrepreneurship, culminating in an optional class trip abroad to enhance their global learning experience.
-Additionally, students who have completed the CHEC Math and English program will enroll in specialized courses in Financial Literacy, Time Management, and Career Planning, with personalized guidance to support their academic and professional growth.
+Additionally, students who have completed the CHEC Math and English program will enroll in specialized courses focused on our business pillar of learning, with personalized guidance to support their academic and professional growth.
 CHEC Geometry and English 2 is also available on Mondays for 10th graders on a traditional math pathway.

-On Thursdays, students have the opportunity to choose electives from a diverse selection, all aligned with our four pillars of learning: Liberal Arts, STEM, Business, and Fine Arts.
+On Thursdays, students have the opportunity to choose electives from a diverse selection, all aligned with our other three pillars of learning: Liberal Arts, STEM, and Fine Arts.
 This allows students to explore their interests while building skills across multiple disciplines.

 Mondays